 Have you ever had an idea for an innovative product or service that you wished existed?
 Have you ever considered turning that idea into a business?
 If so, the Duke It Out Pitch Competition is for you!
 This competition for Ivy Tech students will help you take the first steps toward starting your own business.
 Students from all academic disciplines are welcome to participate (it is NOT required that students have taken business or entrepreneurship courses) and any type of business idea can be pitched.

 How it works: Fill out an application at the link below with your contact information and your business idea.
-The top 10 ideas will be selected by a panel of judges and will be invited to participate in Pitch Day on Friday April 14th in Shreve Hall.
+The top 10 ideas will be selected by a panel of judges and will be invited to participate in Pitch Day on Thursday, April 12 at 1pm in Shreve Hall.
 At Pitch Day, students will have 3 minutes to pitch their business idea to a group of judges who will pick the top 3 pitches.
 The winners of the competition will receive cash prizes and free business consulting with the Cook Center for Entrepreneurship.

 1st Place: $500